-The College President is responsible for establishing an Affirmative Action Program, including goals, timetables and compliance with all federal and state laws and regulations.
+The President is responsible for establishing an Affirmative Action Program, including goals, timetables and compliance with all federal and state laws and regulations.
+The President, through the Chancellor of Minnesota State and indirectly to the Commissioner of Minnesota Management & Budget (MMB), will report annually to the Governor and the Legislature the college's progress in meeting its affirmative action goals and objectives.